swrlly/vrelay/README.md

 ## Notes
 - You can use `/dep` to put potions into potion vault anywhere (in dungeons and realms).
-Currently spams your screen tho.
+Currently spams your screen.

 ## Credits
 - [JPEXS](https://www.free-decompiler.com/flash/download/) for reverse engineering and modifying the client.
+- This project is inspired by [KRelay](https://github.com/TheKronks/KRelay), an open source proxy for production RotMG.

 #### TODO:
-- Actual KA instead of enemy-dependent
-- Auto Aim?
-- Block status effects
-- Add a force restart
-- There is a bug where if Godmode and either Speedy/Swiftness are both active, all negative status effects are cancelled.
+- There is a bug where if Godmode and either Speedy/Swiftness are active, all negative status effects are cancelled.
 While this is great, this is a bug from a software persepective.